oVirt/ovirt-site/source/api/using-rest-api-in-web-ui.html.md

 *   no need for GWT-specific hacks, such as tricking GWT compiler into thinking that all shared code is live
 *   not using Java `BackendLocal` interface directly, i.e. abstract away from query/action concept used internally by Engine backend

-The secondary goal of this effort is to provide implementation utilizing Engine REST API in a way that allows reuse by any JavaScript-based web application, be it oVirt web UI, [[Features/UIPlugins|UI plugins] or any other application.
+The secondary goal of this effort is to provide implementation utilizing Engine REST API in a way that allows reuse by any JavaScript-based application, be it oVirt web UI, [UI plugins](Features/UIPlugins) or any other web application.

 ### Design Proposal